 Talking to young children and dealing with change

 Telling your child that you’re not well can be difficult and may require a lot of patience on your part.
-One of the main things that's likely to change when you’re recovering from a heart attack or have a heart condition is that you may not be as active with your children as you’re used to.
+One of the main things that's likely to change when you’re recovering from a heart attack or if you have a heart or circulatory condition is that you may not be as active with your children as you’re used to.
 While you should certainly aim to be as active as possible, there may be times when you won’t feel able to do as much.

 It’s important to work out ways to spend quiet time together and use the help you have available when appropriate.

 For example, if you feel breathless, use a pushchair rather than carrying your child or ask a partner or friend to help you pick up a child from the ground.
 If you’re finding lifting difficult, it’s easier to hold them if they’re passed to you.